Courses & Tutorials

 If you are attending, please make sure that your VPN access is activated.

-Target audience: Researchers
+Target audience: Scientists

-Lecturer: Leona Maron
+Lecturer: Leona Maron (ULB Darmstadt)

 Tool used: Zoom